1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 Richter is invited by the metropolitan chapter of Cologne Cathedral to design a stained-glass window to replace the one in the south transept destroyed during the Second World War.

-2004: Paints Abstract Paintings and Landscapes.
-Makes Strontium [CR: 888] and three more versions of 11 Panes [CR: 886/3-5].
-Makes War Cut [Editions CR: 124 and 125]: Photographs 216 details of Abstract Painting [CR: 648-2] from 1987 and combines these images with text about the Iraq War taken from the Frankfurter Allgemeine Zeitung.
+2004: Richter paints Abstract Paintings and Landscapes, makes Strontium [CR: 888] and three more versions of 11 Panes [CR: 886/3-5].
+He produces War Cut [Editions CR: 124 and 125] by photographing 216 details of Abstract Painting [CR: 648-2] from 1987 and combines these images with text about the Iraq War taken from the Frankfurter Allgemeine Zeitung.

-August: The Albertinum, Galerie Neue Meister, Dresden opens three rooms dedicated to Richter's work.
+August: the Albertinum, Galerie Neue Meister, Dresden opens three rooms dedicated to Richter's work.

 The Gerhard Richter Archive is established at Staatliche Kunstsammlungen, Dresden.